All Episodes

 Now, correct me if I'm wrong.

-I thought the investigation was supposed to be about collusion between Russia and the Trump campaign, and as it relates to uh the DNC and the emails and the leak on the eve of the convention of the Democratic Party.
+I thought the investigation was supposed to be about collusion between Russia and the Trump campaign and as it relates to the DNC and the emails and the leak on the eve of the convention of the Democratic Party.

 Yeah, the mandate is actually quite specific in that regard.

-I mean, it it it it it it does at its core focus supposed to focus on collusion between purported collusion between the Russian government and uh and the tr and the Trump campaign.
+I mean, it does, at its core, supposed to focus on collusion between purported collusion between the Russian government and the Trump campaign.

-But let me say this, Sean, that the fact that there's these uh the interviews that are being discussed in the media, and I'm not gonna get into particulars of who is or who isn't, but I'm just not gonna go there.
+But let me say this, Sean, that the fact that there's these interviews that are being discussed in the media, and I'm not going to get into the particulars of who is or who isn't, but I'm just not going to go there.

 That's what it tells me.